Q1. Contraindication for Breast Conserving Surgery in Carcinoma Breast.

 d) Lattismus Dorsi

-Q4 Minimum number of lymph nodes to be dissected in Axillary sampling in brest conservation surgery is
+Q4 Minimum number of lymph nodes to be dissected in Axillary sampling in breast conservation surgery is

 Q5) In Breast Reconstructive surgery after mastectomy which of the following is not true regarding TRAM flap